Paper Moons & Midnight Wings

 Sleep takes me sideways,

-not down, not inward, but into a river of color where the noise of the world fractures into prisms.
+but into a river of color where the noise of the world fractures into prisms.

 The clocks melt first, their hands dripping like honey into the mouths of birds who sing in languages I almost remember.